goodviber/wizard_steps/README.md

 ## Skipping Steps

-The order of the steps are linear.
-It is possible to have a branching flow by conditionally skipping a step.
+The order of the steps are linear however it is possible to create a branching flow by conditionally skipping any number of steps.
 Steps have a default `skipped?` status of false.
 This can be altered by defining `skipped?` in the individual step on some condition, ususally dependent on the contents of the `@store` hash derived from previous steps, e.g.
 ```
 def skipped?
   result = @store["some condition here is true"]